Rubberverse/py-kms/README.md

 # 🦆 Rubberverse Containers

 Hiya, this is a personalized fork of py-kms for my LAN.
-It will have some bigger changes eventually compared to this, working on decluttering everything.
-(Not a python programmer though so that's out of the question)
+It will have some bigger changes *eventually* (I'm busy with other things and that day may never come.
+Oh well.)

 ![repo-size](https://img.shields.io/github/repo-size/Rubberverse/py-kms) ![last-commit](https://img.shields.io/github/last-commit/Rubberverse/py-kms/next)